adriendorce/crud-app/README.md

 ## Optimizations

-Make the app look better by adding (more) CSS.
+Make the app look better by adding (more) CSS and functionality.
 Add new tasks through an input, which users can then edit or delete.

 ## Lessons Learned: